 Everybody loves social media, and more people are getting into blogging.
-But despite all this, email still remains as the go-to strategy in any marketing campaign.
-It never fails to deliver a goal, whether it’s leads, active interactions, warm business relationships, and even for new professional acquaintances.
+But despite all this, email still remains the go-to strategy in any marketing campaign.
+It never fails to deliver a goal, whether it’s leads, active interactions, warm business relationships, and even new professional acquaintances.
 It simply is the most basic communication line in the corporate world.

 But while its effectiveness isn’t diminishing, the attention that it used to enjoy is now facing tough competition; prospects now have more things to attend to compared to 5 years ago, and that lessens the odds of emails being read at an optimum time.

 GetResponse, an email marketing software firm (www.getresponse.com), analyzed more than 21 million emails in the first quarter of 2012.
 These are some of their findings:

 - 23.63 percent of all emails are opened within the first hour; that number drops off precipitously as the hours tick by;